richwps/monitor/README.md

 		Options:
 		--process=<identifier> : Specifies which WPS process should be selected by identifier.
-		--trigger=<triggerjson> : The TriggerConfig Object as JSON string. e.g.
+		--trigger=<triggerString> : The TriggerConfig Object as JSON string. e.g.
 					'{"intervalType":"SECOND|MINUTE|HOUR|DAY|WEEK|MONTH", "start":"Jan 31, 2015 7:20:04 PM",
 					"end":"Feb 19, 2015 7:20:04 PM", "interval":2}'
+		--wid, --wps-id=<wpsid> : Specifies which WPS should be selected by ID.
 		--wps=<endpoint> : Specifies which WPS should be selected by endpoint.

 show		shows all WPS and Processes.
 Can be specified by parameters. --wps to show a list of WPS and